Interested in knowing more? Call us at 888-337-7355, or check out our Frequently Asked Questions below.

 How does FerrellSecure (my buying agreement contract) impact my monthly payment?

 If a new qualifying Buying Agreement is activated, and the previous payment was based on market, the payment amount will be recalculated one day following activation.
 The next statement will reflect the new payment amount.
 The Budget Bill month will also be modified to the current month.
 Here are a couple additional things to keep in mind:

-- If a Fixed or Capped Buying Agreement was used in the previous payment calculation, then the payment will not be recalculated again until the annual month is reached.
+- If a fixed or capped Buying Agreement was used in the previous payment calculation, then the payment will not be recalculated again until the annual month is reached.
 Payment amount will be held constant for a full year.

 - If a Buying Agreement is not used in the previous calculation, then the Customer’s payment amount will be recalculated in 6 months.